Last Updated on 29 March 2023

 - Community Give-Back Coat, Toy or Book Drives,

-- At one point, Garry Trudeau “Doonesbury” merchandise (profit went to charity), and
+- At one point, Garry Trudeau’s “Doonesbury” merchandise (profit went to charity), and

 - Pushing heavily, Starbucks Gift Cards!

 This promotional period had the highest number of featured and new products and the shortest number of weeks.
 But we knew a great Christmas season would roll into a great new year!

 All these new, limited-time items create news for customers.
 During the Holiday season, Starbucks turns their white cup with a green logo into a red cup design.
 Some customers start to salivate just seeing the red cup.
 For them, Christmastime starts when Santa is in view during the Macy’s Parade, and the red cups arrive at Starbucks.

-Fun fact: January thru March – the First Fiscal Quarter of the year and typically slower time for restaurants and retailers is Starbucks second fiscal quarter.
+Fun fact: January thru March – the First Fiscal Quarter of the year and typically a slower time for restaurants and retailers is Starbucks second fiscal quarter.
 Starbucks decided Q1 takes place from October thru December – a busy time of the year.
 This ensures Starbucks starts off the year strong with a great Q1.
 Clever, huh?!*

 What do you already have planned that is “newsworthy?”

 If you don’t have news, you may need to create it.
-This is where – during the Sales Goal portion of your planning – having an honest understanding of how hard or easy it is to make your goals is important.
+This is where – during the Sales Goal portion of your planning – it is important to have an honest understanding of how hard or easy it is to make your goals.

-If you haven’t already, you need to determine the investment needed for funding the programming to meet or exceed your goals and objectives.
-This may range from training to advertising/marketing budget, product or service development, and more.
-There are two ways to look at this funding…as an expense or an investment.
+If you haven’t already, you must determine the investment needed to fund the programming to meet or exceed your goals and objectives.
+This may range from training to advertising/marketing budget, product or service development, etc. There are two ways to look at this funding…as an expense or an investment.
 We always feel the money spent to improve customers’ experience is an investment that delivers a return.

 6. Consumer Promotion